Oriental Rug Moth Proofing

 To identify the presence of moths, look for one or more of these signs:

-The villain is the clothing moth that is commonly found.
+The villain that is commonly found is the clothing moth.
 It is small in size, and its color is soft brown or silver tan.
 Its flight is slow but its small wings flatter rapidly.
 Attempts to swat it from the air, make it fold the wings and drop to the floor.

 Bare spots on the rug